-Last Updated on April 29, 2022
+Last Updated on January 16, 2024

 How do camels adapt to the desert environment?

 Overall, there are a few physical adaptations camels had to go through evolutionarily in order to adapt to the harsh conditions of the desert.
-These include:

 - Long eyelashes to remove sand